 OUR PHILOSOPHY BEHIND THE COURSE

 Tiny homes are very popular and justly so.
 Scaling your living space to your lifestyle and your passion for the environment are choices that resonate with many people.
 In this class our goal is help you develop the skills you will need to efficiently build a tiny home with sustainable materials.
-We will cover the construction of the basic structure, framing, cladding, roofing and the installation of windows and doors.
+We will discuss the construction of the basic structure, framing, cladding and roofing.
 We’ve designed this class for individuals who are looking to build their own home or who may lead a crew in community tiny home building projects.

 What make this course unique?